 - White or blacklist rules: These rule types specify which applications are allowed to run on the DriveLock Agent or which are prohibited and blocked. - Ask user: With this rule type, an application is allowed (whitelist), but the user must confirm its start. - Learning and Awareness: This rule type ensures that only the learning settings on the Local Learning tab take effect or that the awareness campaigns specified on the Awareness tab are displayed.
-This means that you can configure settings for an application without actively allowing (whitelist) or blocking (blacklist) it. - The Local Learning tab appears in the following rules: File properties rule and Application collection rule. - Here you can find out how to use the settings on the Local Learning tab. - You can find a sample configuration for displaying an awareness campaign here.
+This means that you can configure settings for an application without actively allowing (whitelist) or blocking (blacklist) it. - The Local Learning tab appears in the following rules: File properties rule and Application collection rule.

+- Here you can find out how to use the settings on the Local Learning tab. - You can find a sample configuration for displaying an awareness campaign here.

-4.2 File properties rule
+6.3 File properties rule

 This rule allows you to specify different file properties to filter by.
-Along with some additional options, this rule combines the file owner, file path, hash, and publisher certificate rule options from previous versions.
-D
+In addition to some additional options, this rule combines the file owner, file path, hash, and publisher certificate rule options from previous versions.

-Warning: The file properties rules are only compatible with pre-2020.2 DriveLock Agents, if the property combinations in the new rule exactly match the corresponding property options from the old rule types.
+Warning: DriveLock Agents prior to version 2020.2 will only be able to check file properties if the combinations of properties are exactly the same as the settings in the old rule types.
 For example, if you combine the path with the owner and the publisher, the (old) agent cannot interpret the rule type accurately and will therefore ignore the rule.

-File properties rule Prop perties ? ×
+File properties rule Properties ?

-Time limits Cor nputers Networks 1 Users

-General Pe missions Messages Awarene ss Local Learnin ng
+Time limits General Pe Computers rmissions Messag Netwo orks reness Users Local Learnir าต

-Rule type 📀 Whitelist ~
+Rule type 🕜 Whitelist 20001 200111 .9

 Rule name Firefox

-Path matches $\sim$ C:\Users\Admini strator\Des sktop\firefox.e:
+Path matches C:\Users\Adn ninistrator\D)esktop∖firefox.e:

-Hash SHA-256 $\sim$ 7BE232B496939 48293C36 61670E2D93I
+SHA-256 3661670E2D93I

-Owner AD user or g roup 🗸 🗸 DLSE\Administra tor
+AD user or group DLSE\Admini

-Executable data (wildca rds allowed) -
+Executable data (wildca

-Description Firefox
+Firefox

-Version greater than or equal to ( $ \sim $ 83.0.0.7621
+Version greater than or equal to (83.0.0.7621

-Product Firefox
+Firefox

-Certificate data (wildcard ds allowed) -
+Certificate data (wildcard is allowed)

-Certificate validation valid ~
+Certificate validation ~

-Subject E="release+ E="release+certificates@mozilla.com", CN=Mozilla Corporation, OU=Fire
+Subject E="release+certificates@mozilla.com", CN=Mozilla Corporation, OU=Fire

-CN=DigiCert CN=DigiCert SHA2 Assured ID Code Signing CA, OU=www.digicert.com
+CN=DigiCert SHA2 Assure CN=DigiCert SHA2 Assured ID Code Signing CA, OU=www.digicert.com

-Thumbprint 91CABEA50 91CABEA509662626E34326687348CAF2DD3B4BBA
+Thumbprint 91CABEA509662626E34 91CABEA509662626E34326687348CAF2DD3B4BBA

-Serial number 0D DE B5 3 0D DE B5 3F 95 73 37 FB EA F9 8C 4A 61 5B 14 9D
+Serial number 0D DE B5 3F 95 73 37 FE 0D DE B5 3F 95 73 37 FB EA F9 8C 4A 61 5B 14 9D

-. .

 Comment ^

-$\vee$
+\sim

-ОК Cance el App oly
+ОК Can ncel App oly

 1. Path: Start here by selecting a path from which to start (or block) applications, or a specific file within a directory.
-To do so, click ... .
-This option checks if the path of the file meets certain conditions.
+To do so, click This option checks if the path of the file meets certain conditions.